miklevin/MikeLev.in/_posts/2025-10-10-forging-ais-eyes-collaborative-debugging-saga.md

 ## The "Tick-Tock" of AI Development

 Intel's model was simple and brilliant.
-The **"tick"** was a die shrink—taking the existing processor architecture and manufacturing it on a new, smaller, more efficient process.
+The **"tick*"* was a die shrink—taking the existing processor architecture and manufacturing it on a new, smaller, more efficient process.
 It was a pure engineering and physics win.
-The **"tock"** was the exciting part: a new microarchitecture that took advantage of that smaller process to do something fundamentally new or better.
+The *"*tock"** was the exciting part: a new microarchitecture that took advantage of that smaller process to do something fundamentally new or better.

 We're seeing the exact same pattern with large language models: